 Play Therapy Certificate

 The Play Therapy Certificate program prepares counseling professionals to work with children and adolescents, utilizing the most effective and developmentally appropriate theories and techniques.
-The three certificate courses are designed to address the history, theories, techniques, and applications of play therapy and can be applied toward the educational requirements necessary for individuals seeking national Registered Play Therapist credentials.
+The four certificate courses are designed to address the history, theories, techniques, and applications of play therapy and can be applied toward the educational requirements necessary for individuals seeking national Registered Play Therapist credentials.

 As a result of completing the Play Therapy Certificate program, students will be able to: